 The University of Kentucky College of Medicine (Bowling Green) Cardiovascular Disease Program accepts applications from internal medical graduates who are holders of a Green Card (permanent resident) and individuals who are prepared to have a J-1 visa sponsored by the ECFMG.
 This program does not support H-1 visas.

 Applications from candidates who do not meet these requirements will not be considered.

 Applicants selected for an interview will be contacted via email.
 Interviews will be scheduled between September 1 and October 31.
 If you are extended an invitation for an interview, we encourage you to contact our offices as soon as possible.
 Interviews are scheduled on a first come, first served basis.
 Please note there is a limited number of applicant positions that can be accommodated on any given interview day.

-Applicants selected for interview are offered the opportunity to have dinner with current fellows located at The Medical Center at Bowling Green the night before their interview.
-On the day of your interview, you will meet with the program director, program staff, core faculty, and tour our facilities.
+Applicants selected for interview are offered the opportunity to have a scheduled meet and greet with the current fellows for an open discussion regarding the program.
+On the day of your interview, you will meet with the program director, program staff, core faculty, and — if in person — tour our facilities.